Why We Gather: Part I

 But I’m skeptical.

-After a lot of research, I no longer believe mere “worship” to be the primary goal of gathering (at least not the way that we think of it today).
+After a lot of research and practical experience, I no longer believe “worship” to be the primary goal of gathering.
 Nor do I think much of what we do in a typical church gathering is particularly effective for achieving the Lord’s real purpose in our gatherings.

 Over the next three posts I want to uncover why we gather as believers.

 Properly understanding why we gather will help us shape how we gather.
 Where our practices are misaligned with the Lord’s purpose for His gatherings, we should consider an adjustment in how we do church.
-Where there’s a complete departure from his purpose, we should reconsider our manner of gathering altogether.
+Where there’s a complete departure from His purpose, it seems rational to reconsider our manner of gathering altogether.

 I recognize it’s exceedingly arrogant to suggest that most churches could be getting this wrong.
 But I ask that you keep an open mind as you follow my logic.
 When discussing methods of church practice, we tend to view what’s right in terms of tradition.
 So, before we start, I’d ask you take any preconceived notions about “what church is” or “what church should be” and lay it at the altar of our King.
 (After all, it’s His church.)
 Starting with a clean slate in our minds will help us see more clearly the Lord’s original purpose for our gatherings.

 As always, I’m open to correction on any of this and invite you into the discussion as I work out my own thoughts on this topic.
-To be clear, this is not a study on the purpose of the church, but rather to examine the purpose of our regular assemblies.
-The two are things are connected, but not the same.
+To be clear, this is not a study on the purpose of the church, but rather to examine the purpose of our meeting together as a church.
+While these two things are related, they’re not quite the same.

 In this article, we’ll start with our aperture on its widest setting to consider why believers gather.
+We’ll consider ideas that you never thought of related to church gatherings.
+This will help limber up our minds to consider the context that will follow.
 In the next article, we’ll focus on what scripture can tell us.
 In the final article, we’ll put it all together, draw conclusions, and respond to common objections.

 The beginning is always a good place to start.
 In fact, let’s start before the beginning.